LuaStakky/Example-Management-DesktopGUI/README.md

 See `DBConnector.pas` as example for using API of Example-Management

+You also need CEF binaries for run it.

 ## What can do this project?

 * It can connect to an Redmine instances and create report about workers payment.